For Cases Involving Dangerous Road Conditions

 Some factors which should trigger a client or an attorney to evaluate a potential dangerous condition of public property claim are:

-- Did the accident occur near construction zone?
+- Did the accident occur near a construction zone?

 - Did a vehicle travel off the roadway?